Poortugal; Where all dreams are shattered and all nightmares begin

 Many Chinese shops do not survive in Portugal because they are still too expensive for many Portuguese. | The Real Portugal

 A very ludicrous example of the poverty of purchasing options in Portugal occurred when I needed a common battery with a specific designation (nothing fancy, something very standard) for a remote car key.
-It’s unbelievable, but I couldn’t find the damned battery anywhere other than a cheap generic supermarket brand, so it was only much later that I finally managed to find and buy a reliable brand in a famous mall in the capital.
+It’s unbelievable, but I couldn’t find the damned battery anywhere other than a cheap generic supermarket brand, so it was only much later that I finally managed to find and buy a reliable brand in a famous shopping mall in the capital.

 Portugal lacks many of the things that are taken for granted in any developed country.
 There is a dearth of highly skilled and specialized workers and support businesses.
-Then there’s the perennial problem of trust, because unfortunately you can’t trust anything or anyone in Portugal, including the despicable, fraudulent Portuguese justice system, where judges are the first ones to break the law.
+Then there’s the perennial problem of trust, because unfortunately you can’t trust anything or anyone in Portugal, including the despicable, fraudulent Portuguese justice system, where judges are the first to break the law.

 If something bad or extremely bad happens to you in Portugal, you are screwed forever!